ykf1/twitch-viewership-analysis/README.md

 4. Does the trend of most popular games viewed on Twitch differ for viewers from Singapore?
 5. What is the trend of viewership count during the day?
 Also, is there a time where there is peak traffic?
 If yes, what game(s) are driving that peak traffic?

-Please refer to the jupyter notebook for the code, analysis and findings.
+Please refer to code.ipynb for the analysis and findings.

 Link to dataset: https://raw.githubusercontent.com/sonnynomnom/Codecademy-Learn-SQL-from-Scratch/master/Twitch/video_play.csv